How To Grind Espresso Beans For The Perfect Cup Of Joe?

 Another aspect to consider when selecting beans is the roast level.
 Coffee is typically roasted to different degrees, ranging from light to dark.
 Light roasts tend to have a brighter and more acidic flavor, while dark roasts are richer and more intense.
 For espresso, a medium to dark roast is generally preferred, as it brings out the complex flavors and creates a balanced and flavorful shot.
 However, personal preference plays a significant role, so don’t be afraid to experiment and find the roast level that suits your taste buds.

-See also How To Choose Espresso Beans For A Fruity And Citrusy Flavor Profile?
+See also How To Choose Espresso Beans For A Low-acidity Cup?

 Bean Freshness